deepmodeling/deepmd-kit/doc/install/easy-install.md

 ## Install off-line packages
-Both CPU and GPU version offline packages are avaiable in [the Releases page](https://github.com/deepmodeling/deepmd-kit/releases).
+Both CPU and GPU version offline packages are available in [the Releases page](https://github.com/deepmodeling/deepmd-kit/releases).

 Some packages are splited into two files due to size limit of GitHub.
 One may merge them into one after downloading:
 ```bash